Acceleronix/acc-mcp-server/README.md

 ### Using Claude with IoT Devices

 Once connected, you can ask Claude to:

+#### Basic Device Management
 - "List my IoT products"
 - "Show me devices for product ABC123"
 - "Get details for device XYZ789"
+- "Check the health of my IoT connection"

+#### Device Control & Monitoring
 - "Turn on device XYZ789"
+- "Read the current status of device XYZ789"
+- "Get the temperature reading from device XYZ789"
+- "Read all properties for device XYZ789"

+#### Location & Resources
 - "Get location of device XYZ789"
+- "Show me the resources available on device XYZ789"

+#### Historical Data Analysis
-- "Check the health of my IoT connection"
+- "Show me the last 24 hours of data for device XYZ789"
+- "Get the temperature history for device XYZ789 over the past week"
+- "Show me all events from device XYZ789 in the last month"
+- "Get hourly aggregated data for device XYZ789"

-Claude will use the appropriate MCP tools to interact with your Acceleronix IoT platform.
+Claude will intelligently use the appropriate MCP tools to interact with your Acceleronix IoT platform and provide comprehensive insights about your devices.

 <div align="center">
   <img src="img/available_mcp_tools.png" alt="Clicking on the hammer icon shows a list of available tools" width="500"/>